 JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

-But there’s good news: the Temporal API is here to save your sanity.
-It’s a new way to handle dates and times in JavaScript—one that actually makes sense.
+The good news: the Temporal API is here to fix this mess.
+It's a new way to handle dates and times in JavaScript—one that actually makes sense.

 Why Did We Need Something New?

-object?
-It’s been around forever, but it’s full of gotchas:
+The old Date object has been around since the language's earliest days, but it's full of gotchas:

-You make a date, then—surprise!—it gets changed somewhere else in your code. - Time zone headaches.
+You create a date, then—surprise!—it gets changed somewhere else in your code becauseDateobjects are mutable. - Time zone headaches.

 Only supports UTC and your local time.
-Good luck building a global app. - Parsing roulette.
+Good luck building a global app with just those two options. - Parsing roulette.

 Different browsers, different results.
-Sometimes the same date string means different things. - Stuck with one calendar.
+Sometimes the same date string means different things depending on which engine runs it. - Locked to one calendar.

 Only Gregorian.
-Not great if your users need something else. - Not precise enough.
+Not useful if your users need Japanese, Islamic, or Hebrew calendars. - Millisecond ceiling.

-Milliseconds are fine… until you need more detail.
+Milliseconds are fine for most things... until you need more detail.

 Handles all IANA time zones.
-Daylight saving?
-Covered. - Parsing that just works.
+Daylight saving transitions?
+Covered. - Consistent parsing.

-Follows ISO 8601, so you get the same result every time. - Supports more calendars.
+Follows ISO 8601, so you get the same result everywhere. - Multiple calendar systems.

-Japanese, Islamic, Hebrew—you name it. - Nanosecond precision.
+Japanese, Islamic, Hebrew—built right in. - Nanosecond precision.

 For when you need to get really, really specific.